20865991/ISAD1000---Final---Assignment/DOCUMENTS/Report.md

 Practical class: Thursday/12pm/314.218

 ## Introduction
+When testing this, please go into the folder code to run the code and the JUnit test folder to successfully see that they do work.

 I have choosen to implement the modules listed below:
 1. Convert a given String to upper case or lower case